 Section 2.
-Job share employees shall each work fifty-percent (50%) of the regular full-time position.
+Job share employees shall each work fifty percent (50%) of the regular full time position.
 Each employee shall be eligible to receive one-half (1/2) of the benefits for County-provided medical and dental insurance pursuant to Article 10 - Health and Welfare of this Agreement.
-Each job share employee shall pay, through payroll deduction, one-half (1/2) of the cost of the remaining insurance premiums.
+Each job share employee shall pay, through payroll deduction, one half (1/2) of the cost of the remaining insurance premiums.
 If either employee declines the County-provided medical or dental insurance, the other employee may choose to receive the full benefit of medical and dental insurance pursuant to Article 10 - Health and Welfare of this Agreement.
-Each job share employee may choose to receive the full benefit of medical and dental insurance pursuant to Article 10 - Health and Welfare of this Agreement.
 However, each employee may change his/her decision concerning insurance coverage during the open enrollment period.